 Rocky Mountain National Park officially became a national park on January 26, 1915.
 In 1976, UNESCO designated this park as one of the world’s first Biosphere Reserves.

 This is one of the most visited national parks in the USA.
-In 2019, 4.7 million people visiting Rocky Mountain National Park, ranking this park third by number of visitors.
+In 2022, 4.3 million people visited Rocky Mountain National Park, ranking it 4th by the number of visitors.

 Best Things to Do in Rocky Mountain National Park

 1. Drive Trail Ridge Road

 Trail Ridge Road is the highest paved through road, not only in Colorado, but also in the entire US national park system.